Forget the Coffee Triangle – Head for the Coffee Square

 Salamina – the San Francisco of Colombia

 Salamina is a town high in the Andes mountains of the Caldas region.
 The town’s main street, town square, stores, and church and best real estate all sit on top of a ridge.
 All the other streets in town run from the ridge down the mountainsides.
 They call this town the San Francisco of Colombia.
 The town is a stunning 2-hour bus ride southeast from Aguadas heading to Manizales.
 Hands down it’s one of most beautiful roads I’ve seen in Colombia.
 The scenery is mind blowing.
 And the town doesn’t disappoint.
 Salamina a gritty agricultural town full of jeeps, markets and vendors.
 The houses all have elaborate wood carved balconies.
 A two-hour trip outside of town there are numerous dairy farms.
 And along the trail one can see Colombia’s national tree, the rare wax palm.
+There’s a Wax Palm Reserve called Valle de Samaria just a one hour ride out of town.
+One can rent a jeep at the market for around 150,000 cop for a trip to and from the reserve.

 Or Combine the Two Coffee Zones into One Visit